Ibre-research/pleiotropy_analysis/README.md

 `preliminary_analysis.ipynb` - the preliminary analysis file that was used to construct the merged dataset from all sources;

 `databases` - a folder containing individual data files used to construct the merged dataset;

+`panUKB_GWAS_matrix.ipynb` - the notebook used to pre-process pan-UK Biobank GWAS data and create the gene x trait cluster association matrix;

+`iHS_DRC150_codepieces.ipynb` - preliminary analysis file for pre-processing of raw iHS and DRC150 data and creation of locus-wise iHS/DRC150 estimatesl

+`selected_panukb_sumstats.txt` - a list of pan-UK Biobank GWAS datasets selected for analysis using the respective $$h^2$$ values.